gogins/cloud-5/README.md

 There is no installation!

+cloud-5 can be stored on a USB thumb drive and will run with all funcionality from the thumb drive.
+This makes it possible to carry all your work in progress from computer to device to computer.

-Well, actually there is one thing.
-Simply copy the entire cloud-5 directory and all contents to your computer or device.
+Or, simply copy the entire cloud-5 directory with all contents to your computer or device.
 Make sure you can read, edit, and write files in your cloud-5 directory.

 ### Configuration

 There is no configuration!

 Well, actually there might be one thing.
-You might need to configure your Web server to serve files from your cloud-5 directory.
+You might need to configure your local Web server to serve files from your cloud-5 directory.

 ### Running